-Doctor Macon is the youngest of five children, the bottor Macon is the yoingest of hve eminted, the others being Thomas, Charlotte (who married Frank Randolph), George and Lyttleton.
+Doctor Macon is the youngest of five children, the Doctor Match is the youngest of live einteen, the others being Thomas, Charlotte (who married Frank Randolph), George and Lyttleton.
 William Douglas Macon was born at the old home place near Keswick, April 17, 1869.
-He was liberally educated, gradu-ating A. B. from Bandolph-Macon College in 1888.
-For several years he taught school, and in the fall of 1895 entered the Medical Department of the University of Virginia, graduating in 1897.
-After a year of further training and experience in New York City of further training and experience in New York City hospitals he began his practice at Charlottesville in 1899.
-While Doctor Macon has enjoyed a successful general practice, his abilities have become especially well known in obstetrics, and for several years he has been professor of obstetrics in the University of Vir-ginia, Medical Department.
-He is a member of the Chartie State and American Medical Associations County, State and American Medical Associations, and during the World war was a member of the Albemarle County Examining Board, and later a mem-
+He was liberally educated, graduating A. B. from Bandolph-Macon College in 1888.
+For several years he taught school, and in the fall of 1895 entered the Medical Department of the University of Viscolar and College in 1889. or 1896 entered the Medical Department of the University of Virginia, graduating in 1897.
+After a year of further training and experience in New York City hospitals he began his practice at Charlottesville in 1899.
+While Doctor Macon has enjoyed a successful general practice, his abilities have become especially well known in obstetrics, and for several years he has been professor of obstetrics in the University of Virginia, Medical Department.
+He is a member of the County.
+State and American Medical Associations.
+County, State and American Medical Associations, and during the World war was a member of the Albemarle County Examining Board, and later a member of the Medical Advisory Board.

-Albemarie County Examining Board, and later a mem-ber of the Medical Advisory Board.
 Doctor Macon is a member of the Episcopal Church and the Masonic fraternity.
 His first wife was Mary Johnson, who died in 1906, leaving no children.
 By his marriage to Mrs. Mercy (Hunter) Sherrerd he has one daughter, named Sophia.